Vladimyr23/About_me_web_portfolio/README.md

 # About_me_web_portfolio
 Responsive web site using Bootstrap.
-Development of this web site has been temporarily stoped, as found LinkendIn more effective at this stage.
+Development of this web site has been temporarily stopped, as found LinkendIn more effective at this stage.